Call (702) 723-4775

 What are the Long-Term Effects of Underage Drinking?

 The long-term effects of underage drinking include chronic health problems, cognitive impairments, and increased risk of developing alcohol dependence later in life.
 According to the NIAAA, early alcohol consumption is linked to a higher likelihood of alcohol use disorders in adulthood.
-For more information, visit women and alcohol.
+Underage drinking also affects brain development, leading to cognitive deficits, poor academic performance, and difficulties in social functioning.
+These effects are compounded by potential legal and social consequences, which impact a person’s future opportunities and quality of life.

 Share This Post